 Allogenic stem cell transplants are covered for the treatment of leukemia or aplastic anemia when it is reasonable and necessary for the individual patient to receive this therapy.

-Autologous pancreatic islet cell transplant (after pancreatectomy) coverage is not to be confused with pancreatic islet cell allograft transplant (noncovered) for a recipient with a diagnosis of Type I diabetes.
+Autologous pancreatic islet cell transplant (after pancreatectomy) coverage is not to be confused with pancreatic islet cell allograft transplant (noncovered) for a member with a diagnosis of Type I diabetes.

 Include the cost of organ, tissue, and stem cell procurement on the inpatient hospital claim.
-The hospital stay for the donor is included in the DRG payment for the donee (MHCP recipient).
-Bill all charges for the donor using the donee's recipient ID number.
+The hospital stay for the donor is included in the DRG payment for the donee (MHCP member).
+Bill all charges for the donor using the donee's member ID number.

 Sleep studies include selected diagnostic and therapeutic services provided for sleep-related disorders.
 In-lab sleep studies or polysomnograms are covered by MHCP.
-Document medical necessity in the recipient’s medical record.
+Document medical necessity in the member’s medical record.

 A sleep specialist must administer an in-lab sleep study or polysomnogram.

-MHCP will cover sleep studies for recipients with the following conditions:
+MHCP will cover sleep studies for member with the following conditions: